Carrot Top Net Worth 2020, Biography, Education, and Career.

 He has also appeared on numerous nighttime television talk shows including Space Ghost Coast to Coast (1996), and The Jay Leno Show (2010).
 In 2011, he appeared as a first-time guest panelist on Red Eye w/Greg Gutfeld.

-Carrot Top is an American comedian and actor and has a net worth of $75 million.
+As of 2020, Carrot Top is an American comedian and actor and has a net worth of $75 million.
+On January 16, 2010, Carrot Top appeared on Don’t Forget The Lyrics!, where he assisted illusionists Penn & Teller in their quest for the million-dollar grand prize.